Migrant integration statistics - over-qualification

 Foreign citizens were more likely than nationals to be over-qualified

-In 2019, the over-qualification rate in the EU-27 for nationals (aged 20-64 years) stood at 20.8 %; the range across the EU Member States was from a low of 4.1 % in Luxembourg up to a high of 35.1 % in Spain.
-By contrast, in 2019 in the EU-27 one out of three (33.4 %) citizens of other EU Member States were over-qualified.
-The rate for citizens of other EU Member States ranged from 5.1 % in Luxembourg to 50.3 % in Italy.
-Finally, the over-qualification rate for non-EU citizens in the EU-27 was 43.8 %, ranging from 8.2 % once again in Luxembourg to 77.7 % in Greece; over-qualification rates for non-EU citizens were also higher than 50.0 % in three other southern EU Member States (Italy, Spain and Cyprus) as well as in Austria.
+In 2020, the over-qualification rate in the EU for nationals (aged 20-64 years) stood at 20.8 %; the range across the EU Member States was from a low of 3.2 % in Luxembourg up to a high of 34.5 % in Spain.
+By contrast, in 2020 around one in three (32.3 %) citizens of other EU Member States in the EU were over-qualified.
+The rate for citizens of other EU Member States ranged from 3.5 % in Luxembourg to 47.8 % in Italy.
+Finally, the over-qualification rate for non-EU citizens in the EU was 41.4 %, ranging from 10.8 % once again in Luxembourg to 71.6 % in Greece; over-qualification rates for non-EU citizens were also higher than 50.0 % in three other southern EU Member States (Italy, Spain and Cyprus).

 Figure 5 summarises over-qualification rates for people aged 20-64 years, analysed by citizenship.
-In 2019, the highest over-qualification rates were recorded among non-EU citizens and the lowest among nationals.
-Of the 17 EU Member States for which a complete set of data is available, this pattern was repeated in all but four:
+In 2020, the highest over-qualification rates were recorded among non-EU citizens and the lowest among nationals.
+Of the 16 EU Member States for which a complete set of data is available, this pattern was observed in all but three:

-- in Germany, Slovenia and Ireland, the over-qualification rate for citizens of other EU Member States was higher than the over-qualification rate for non-EU citizens;
+- in Germany and Ireland, the over-qualification rate for citizens of other EU Member States was higher than the over-qualification rate for non-EU citizens;

 - in Czechia, the over-qualification rate for nationals was higher than the over-qualification rate for citizens of other EU Member States.

-As noted above, the over-qualification rate in the EU-27 for citizens of other EU Member States rose between 2009 and 2019.
-This pattern was repeated in 8 of the 13 EU Member States for which a complete set of data is available (the change recorded in the Netherlands was not significant), with over-qualification rates for citizens of other EU Member States rising at a particularly fast pace in Austria, Germany, Italy and Denmark.
+As noted above, the over-qualification rate in the EU for citizens of other EU Member States rose between 2010 and 2020.
+This development was observed in 5 of the 12 Member States for which a complete set of data is available, with over-qualification rates for citizens of other EU Member States rising at a particularly fast pace in Austria, Italy and Germany.

-By contrast, over-qualification rates for non-EU citizens decreased across the EU-27 as a whole during the period from 2009 to 2019 and this pattern was repeated in 12 of the 17 EU Member States for which a complete set of data is available.
-The largest decreases were registered in Greece, Estonia, Cyprus and most notably in Portugal (see Figure 6).
+By contrast, over-qualification rates for non-EU citizens decreased across the EU as a whole during the period from 2010 to 2020 and this development was observed in 12 of the 17 EU Member States for which a complete set of data is available.
+The largest decreases were registered in Spain, Sweden, Italy, Greece, Finland and most notably in Portugal (see Figure 6).

-In 2019, among the EU Member States the largest differences between over-qualification rates for non-EU citizens and national citizens were recorded in Italy (49.6 percentage points) and Greece (45.3 percentage points) — see Figure 7.
-By contrast, the gap between these two rates was less than 10 percentage points in Luxembourg, Slovenia, Ireland and Lithuania (which was also the only Member State where the over-qualification rate for non-EU citizens was lower than the rate for nationals.
+In 2020, among the EU Member States the largest differences between over-qualification rates for non-EU citizens and nationals were recorded in Italy (48.5 percentage points) and Greece (41.2 percentage points) — see Figure 7.
+By contrast, the gap between these two rates was less than 10 percentage points in Luxembourg, Ireland and Lithuania (which was also the only Member State where the over-qualification rate for non-EU citizens was lower than the rate for nationals).

 There was generally a smaller difference between over-qualification rates for citizens of other EU Member States and those for nationals.
-In 2019, the largest gap among the Member States for which data are available was recorded in Italy (32.4 percentage points), followed by Cyprus (19.2 percentage points) and Ireland (18.7 percentage points).
-There was only one case where the over-qualification rate for citizens of other EU Member States was lower than the rate for nationals, namely in Czechia.
+In 2020, the largest gap among the 16 Member States for which data are available was recorded in Italy (29.8 percentage points), followed by Cyprus (17.2 points).
+There was only one Member State where the over-qualification rate for citizens of other Member States was lower than the rate for nationals, namely Czechia.

 Over-qualification rates by sex